-The study of hadron wavefunctions and their phenomenology is one of the important topics in QCD [1] and the only reliable method of studying the physical properties of low energy QCD is the lattice formulation of gauge theory.
+The study of hadron wavefunctions and their phenomenology is one of the important topics in QCD [1] and one of the reliable method of studying the physical properties of low energy QCD is the lattice formulation of gauge theory.
 But lattice QCD is limited to the Euclidean formulation of QCD and cannot be applied in Minkowski space time to simulate high energy reactions in which the particles are inherently moving near the light cone.
 It is also difficult to understand from simulations the important QCD mechanisms that lead to colour confinement.
 The only other way to proceed in the non perturbative regime of QCD is by inventing and using phenomenological models that capture the most important features of strong QCD.
 Since the classical work of De Rujula et al [2], such studies in non-relativistic potential approach have been made in several models [3, 4, 5, 6, 7, 8, 9, 10] with considerable success.
 Inspired by the success of this approach, the present authors have been pursuing a specific QCD Inspired Quark model [11, 12, 13, 14, 15] which has been developed in various stages : in earlier version [11, 12, 13, 14] significant confinement effects could not be introduced due to perturbative constraints, while in the later version [15] it could be incorporated.

 The structure of the mesons can be learned by probing them with virtual photons in scattering experiment.
-The form factors of mesons not only provide a testing ground for QCD-inspired models, but also are important in many areas of particle and nuclear physics, including charge radii, parity-violating experiments, and many others. esent paper reports the results of charge radii, masses and decay constants of heavy light mesons within the improved version of the model.
-The corresponding results for the Isgur-Wise function and its slope and curvature have already been reported in the recent communication [15].
+The form factors of mesons not only provide a testing ground for QCD-inspired models, but also are important in many areas of particle and nuclear physics, including charge radii, parity-violating experiments, and many others.
+Present paper reports the results of charge radii of heavy light mesons within the improved version of the model, where the linear part of the Cornell Potential $V(r) = -\frac{4}{3}\frac{\alpha_s}{r} + br + c$ , is treated as perturbation and Coulombic part as parent to obtain an wavefunction by using Dalgarno method of perturbation[11, 13].
+The corresponding results for the Isgur-Wise function and its slope and curvature have already been reported in [15].

-\Corresponding Author, Email:kkingkar@gmail.com
+$ Corresponding \ Author, \ Email: kkingkar@gmail.com$

-In section 2, we discuss the formalism, while in section 3 we summarise the results.
-Section 4 contains summary and conclusion.
+In section 2, we discuss the formalism , while in section 3 we summarise the results.
+Section 4 contains summary and conclusion .